microsoft/vscode-azurefunctions/README.md

 ### Windows

-Both v1 and v2 of the runtime can be installed on Windows. v2 is cross platform, but is still in preview and not recommended for production use. v1 is Windows-only, but is approved for production use.
+Both v1 and v2 of the runtime can be installed on Windows.
+[See here](https://docs.microsoft.com/azure/azure-functions/functions-versions) for more information on each version.

+> **IMPORTANT**: v2 is becoming generally available (GA) soon (as of 9/19/2018).
+After GA, the "core" tag will no longer be required for v2, and a "v1" tag will be introduced for v1.

 To install v1: